• About

 The modal workflow can be invoked contextually and unobtrusively.
 It works across all content types like inventory, appointments, employees, customers, settings, and more.
 In this example, admins can modify default or item-specific taxes from location to location, share employees, or limit employee permissions by location.

-Corporate admins and individual locations can manage differences such as assigning ”variations” for objects or their properties across locations while preserving reporting integrity for admin users.
+Corporate admins and individual locations can manage differences such as assigning ”variations” for entities or their attributes across locations while preserving reporting integrity for admin users.

 I approached all solutions with a Mobile-first and responsive strategy.
 All designs went through our component-driven design system process, leveraging component variants and auto-layout.